SirSamelot/onefortheroad.github.io/_posts/2017-04-29-web-scraping-part-1.md

     9.5 <class 'float'>

-The long expression within `re.findall()` is known a *Regular Expression*, or *regex* for short.
+The long expression within `re.findall()` is known a **Regular Expression**, or *regex* for short.
 Basically, this particular *regex* finds and returns a numeric value contained within a string.
-There are many ways to write this expression, and I would recommend becoming familiar with *regex* if you plan to do any sort of text or expression matching work.
+There are many ways to write this expression, and I recommend becoming familiar with *regex* if you plan to do any sort of text or expression matching.
 Google has a great overview on *regex* [here](https://developers.google.com/edu/python/regular-expressions).

 Whew, that second column was a bit of work.
 Armed with our new skills, we can make short work of the  next two columns.